Existence-First — Canonical Manifesto

 When existence is governed:

-• systems operate without ontological exceptions
+• systems operate without ontological ambiguity

-• governance becomes pre-conditional
+• governance becomes pre-conditional rather than corrective

 • evidence does not require reconstruction